New Jersey Historical Commission – 2018 Richard J. Hughes Prize and Awards of Recognition Recipients

-The New Jersey Historical Commission and the New Jersey Studies Academic Alliance are pleased to announce the 2018 recipients for the Richard J. Hughes Prize, Alfred E. Driscoll Prize, Awards of Recognition, NJSAA Teaching Award, and Paul A. Stellhorn Undergraduate Paper Award to be presented at the New Jersey History Forum, Greetings from New Jersey: Popular Culture and the Garden State, on Friday November 2nd at Monmouth University.
+The New Jersey Historical Commission is pleased to announce the 2018 recipients for the Richard J. Hughes Prize and the Awards of Recognition to be presented at the New Jersey History Forum, Greetings from New Jersey: Popular Culture and the Garden State on Friday November 2nd at Monmouth University.

-The Richard J. Hughes Prize is presented to Joe Bilby for a lifetime of outstanding achievement in the field of New Jersey history.
+The Richard J. Hughes Prize is presented to Joseph G. Bilby for a lifetime of outstanding lifetime achievement in the field of New Jersey history.
 Joseph Bilby is a noted author, public speaker, curator, and considered a “go-to” source for information on the state’s military history.

 Mr. Bilby’s nomination states, “Our understanding of New Jersey history is much richer thanks to Bilby’s passion for the past.
 Intelligent, inquisitive and witty, Bilby’s research, writing, and presentations have brought the stories of New Jersey history to life.”

 Awards of Recognition are given to individuals or organizations that have made significant contributions to New Jersey history in the following categories:

 - For those who have had a positive impact on the ways in which audiences and/or communities are engaged in history

 - For scholarship, public service, conservation and preservation efforts, special events, and teaching

 The 2018 Awards of Recognition are presented to: